-This DGI pertains to the interaction between the cytochrome P450 2C19 (CYP2C19) gene and voriconazole.
+This drug gene interaction (DGI) pertains to the interaction between the cytochrome P450 2C19 (CYP2C19) gene and voriconazole.
 Voriconazole (brand name Vfend) is used to treat serious fungal infections including but not limited to invasive aspergillosis, candidemia in non-neutropenic patients, disseminated Candida infections, esophageal candidiasis, and infections caused by Scedosporium apiospermum and Fusarium.
 It belongs to a class of drugs known as triazole antifungals.
 It works by inhibiting ergosterol synthesis via inhibition of lanosterol 14-αdemethylase.
 Ergosterol is a component of fungal cell membranes so inhibiting the production of ergosterol stops the growth of fungi.
 Extensive literature indicates that patients with specific genetic differences in the CYP2C19 gene may require dose adjustments of voriconazole or alternative medications in order to achieve therapeutic benefits.

 Information presented on this page is based on evidence provided by the Clinical Pharmacogenomics Implementation Consortium (CPIC®).
 CPIC provides peer-reviewed, updated, evidence-based, and freely accessible guidelines for implementing pharmacogenomic results into actionable prescribing decisions for providers.
 CPIC guidelines include standardized terminology and a systematic grading of evidence and clinical recommendations published in a leading journal (Clinical Pharmacology and Therapeutics).

-The CYP2C19 (sounds like “sip-2-C-19”) gene encodes the CYP2C19 enzyme, which is a member of the cytochrome P450 enzyme family.
+The CYP2C19 (sounds like “sip-2-see-19”) gene encodes the CYP2C19 enzyme, which is a member of the cytochrome P450 enzyme family.
 There are different CYP2C19 gene versions, or variants, and each has a different effect on how well voriconazole is metabolized in the body.
 Some variants result in a non-functioning or low-functioning CYP2C19 protein while other variants result in a normal-functioning CYP2C19 protein.
 Some variants can lead to an increase in CYP2C19 protein function.
 Different ‘metabolizer statuses’ are assigned to patients depending on their genetic information.
 See chart below for a description of each metabolizer status and any implications for treatment.

 Patient’s genetic information is reported as a diplotype and this corresponds to a phenotype (i.e. metabolizer status).
 To see an interpretation table assigning metabolizer status by genetic variant, click here to visit CPIC and scroll down to click and download “CYP2C19 diplotype-phenotype table”.
 A results interpretation by metabolizer status is located below.